Saffron Burrows: Writing

 Burrows has written diaries, book reviews and newspaper and magazine articles for The Guardian, The Independent, and The Times and the New Statesman.

 Personal life

 Burrows is a Fellow of the Royal Society of Arts.
 She is bisexual, and said that she "prefers the company of women".
 She was engaged to actor Alan Cumming in the 1990s and dated director Mike Figgis for five years until 2002.
 She was previously in a relationship with actress Fiona Shaw.

 Burrows married writer Alison Balian, her girlfriend of six years, in August 2013.
-Burrows gave birth to their son in 2012 and their daughter in 2017.
+Burrows gave birth to their first child in 2012 and their daughter in 2017.
 Burrows and Balian separated in 2020.

 Burrows has expressed sympathy for European-style social democracies and for French Socialist politician Ségolène Royal.
 She joined an anti-racism group when she was 11 years old and went on to become the Vice President of the National Civil Rights Movement.
 Burrows is a campaigner for disabled rights and equality.
 In 2009, she became an American citizen.